saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 -   We can notice that in the enrolling time is so fast in schools.

--   From the plot, I can tell that all the enrollments are been late for the past 2 years there may be multiple reasons.
+-   From the plot, I can tell that all the enrollments have been late for In the past two years, there may be multiple reasons.

-**Example: -** lockdown because Covid-19 which stopped the process
+**example: -** lockdown because Covid-19 which stopped the process

 ![](WrittenSummary_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

 ![](WrittenSummary_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

-If we observe the Graph we can tell that over all behavior of enrollment process w.r.t the time taken for per person to enroll for an event from past **9 years** in the state of **Nebraska**. \* We found out that overall enrollment time is decresed compared to previous years.
+If we observe the graph, we can tell that overall enrollment process behavior w.r.t the time is taken for per person to enroll for an event from past **9 years** in the state of **Nebraska**. \* We found out that overall enrollment time is decreased compared to previous years.

--   In some facilities the enrollement process is same.
+-   In some facilities, the enrollment process is the same.

--   Some did not conduct any event for next few years.
+-   Some did not conduct any events for the next few years.

--   Overall there is no delay in the registration process compared to previous years.
+-   Overall, there is no delay in the registration process compared to previous years.

 # Research Question 2